 A masseuse is a woman who gives massage professionally, but it is considered an out-of-date word in the U.S. Professionally trained men and women now call themselves massage therapists -- and they would rather you do, too.
-The reason is that in the 1950s, prostitutes started using the word masseuse to describe their work, and the place that they did it a massage parlor.
-Both terms, which had previously been respectable, became code words for sex workers and sex for hire.
+The reason is that in the 1950s, sex workers started using the word masseuse to describe their work and calling the place that they did it a massage parlor.
+Both terms became code words for sex workers and sex for hire.

 This probably had to do with the fact that Swedish massage was developed in Europe.
 The basic movements of Swedish massage were developed and given French terms that are still used more commonly than the English equivalents: effleurage (stroking); petrissage (kneading); tapping (tapotement).
 It would be natural to extend the French terms to describe the people who were employing those movements.
 The terms masseuse and masseur were commonly in use by the end of the 19th century.